-From the scriptures above (and there are many other similar scriptures), it is clear that God does not promote the pursuit of material wealth or riches.
+From the scriptures above, it is clear that God does not promote the pursuit of material wealth or riches.
 God desires CONTENTMENT in whatever situation.
 Most of all, God desires that you seek His kingdom & His righteousness FIRST (Matthew 6:33).
 God knows the temptations and distractions that come with pursuing after material riches.
 He therefore discourages it because the pursuit of riches actually prevents us from pursuing God, and the more riches we have, the greedy we become because money does not satisfy.

-2) “Seeding” Your Money Will Compel God to Reward You
+2. “Seeding” or “Sowing” Your Money Will Compel God to Reward You

+The seed-faith teaching is very popular with prosperity gospel preachers.
 The popular term that prosperity preachers use whenever they want people’s money is the word “seed” or “seeding” / “sowing”.
-Therefore when a prosperity preacher asks you to “seed” or “sow”, he is really asking you to give either him or to give his church some money with a promise that the “seed money” will “harvest” a double blessing or a “reward” from God.
+Therefore when a prosperity preacher asks you to “seed” or “sow”, he is really asking you to give either him or to give his ministry some money with a promise that the “seed money” will “harvest” a double blessing or a “reward” from God.